|

 Only one database server may be used.

-The default database catalog to use.
-This will override any Catalog parameter value from the configuration.
-The default catalog will only be used when a query expression does not specify a catalog.
+The default catalog will only be used when a query expression does

 With the verbose option each query result is preceeded by listing the SQL expression sent to the database server.
 And, if the query fails, a "!!!
 Query failed." message will be listed instead of nothing.